platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 When you first deploy your project or add a new container to it,
 {{% vendor/name %}} uses [default resources](#default-resources)
-unless you set another [resource initialization strategy](#set-a-resource-initialization-strategy).
+unless you specify a [resource initialization strategy](#specify-a-resource-initialization-strategy).

 You can also use a specific resource initialization strategy when performing certain actions, such as [branching](#environment-branch), [merging](#environment-merge),